18F/api-program/pages/process.md

 * Have those individuals review the details of the Inter-Agency Agreement.
 If they have questions, we are happy to answer them.
 * Coordinate with Gray Brooks, who will confirm the IAA details.
 * Circulate the proposed documents for acceptance on your end.
 Email us with copies of the IAA documents that have been signed by your points of contact.
-* We will then reciprocate with signatuves from our officials and the engagement can begin.
+* We will then reciprocate with signatures from our officials and the engagement can begin.